-The customary land tenure system origins from the mussha’a, a special type of land tenure whereby land is held, as a unit, by a corporate body, such as a village.
-The communal land was then divided in individual shares among the members of the community who retained independence on the use of the land.
-Nowadays, the effects of such tenure system can be observed in the long narrow fields and fragmented holdings characterizing the rural landscape.
+The customary land tenure system origins from the musha’a, a special type of tenure whereby land is held as a unit by a corporate body, such as a village.
+Communal land was divided in individual shares among the members of the community who retained independence on the use of the land.
+Nowadays, the effects of such tenure system can be observed in the long narrow fields and fragmented holdings characterizing the rural landscape of Lebanon.
 Although French Mandate Authorities planned to eliminate communal land, customary use rights continued to be practiced in most villages.
 As a result, the present status of musha’a land as an independent category in the land registry is not clear; it overlaps with part of amiri land, part of metrouke murfaka land and all metrouke mehmi land.

-Several legislations regulate land valuation in Lebanon: the basis for property valuation is found in the Property Tax Law (or Built Property Tax), in the Expropriation Law and in the Rental law.
+Several legislations regulate land valuation in Lebanon.
+The basis for property valuation is found in the Property Tax Law (or Built Property Tax), in the Expropriation Law and in the Rental law.
 Further, each year, the Ministry of Finance establishes the estimated value of land and immovable property in the various regions of the country which serves as the minimum threshold for the application of taxes and levies payable at the time of their transfer.

 Through the years, Lebanon’s urbanization was not sustained by specific state policies or plans.
 This impacted the provision of basic services and the implementation of efficient mobility plans, particularly in urban areas, and the management of natural resources.
 To respond to this issue, the National Council of Scientific Research (CNRS) has developed a land use classification system, which consists of seven main categories (Atlas du Liban):

-● Build up areas: 650 km2, 6 per cent;
+- Build up areas: 650 km2, 6 per cent;

-● Agricultural use: 3.300 km2, 32 per cent;
+- Agricultural use: 3.300 km2, 32 per cent;

-● Forest and other woodland: 2.600 km2, 25 per cent;
+- Forest and other woodland: 2.600 km2, 25 per cent;

-● Shrubs and Vegetation cover: 3.200 km2, 31 per cent;
+- Shrubs and Vegetation cover: 3.200 km2, 31 per cent;

-● Wetlands: 5 km2, 0 per cent;
+- Wetlands: 5 km2, 0 per cent;

-● Open land and rocks: 500 km2, 5 per cent;
+- Open land and rocks: 500 km2, 5 per cent;

-● Water bodies: 15 km2, 0 per cent.
+- Water bodies: 15 km2, 0 per cent.

 The 2015-2019 Strategy of the Ministry of Agriculture aims at improving food security, the socio-economic revenue of the agricultural sector and the sustainable management of natural resources through good land governance, investment in the fisheries and aquaculture, and modernization of irrigation systems.
 The 2015-2025 National Forest Program aims at restoring degraded lands and increasing the Lebanese forest cover while meeting the ecological, social and economic needs of sustainable forest management at regional scale.

-The country doesn’t currently have a unified national framework and a dedicated institution to guide the planning process at the policy level.
+The country does not have a unified national framework and a dedicated institution to guide the planning process at the policy level.
 The main tools related to planning and planning frameworks are the National Physical Master Plan of the Lebanese Territory, the Physical Master Plans and the Strategic Plans, while planning functions are shared among different ministries and public agencies: the Council for Development and Reconstruction, the Directorate General of Urbanism, the Higher Council for Urban Planning and at times the municipalities.

-Nowadays, the Lebanese property market remains depressed and aggravated by defaults on housing loans, freeze in transactions, increasing requirements of fresh/cash dollar payments, lack of capital inflows, etc. The housing market is the only mean to access housing as there is no public/affordable housing in the country.
+With respect to the land and housing market, the pre-Civil War boom of construction has been followed by a period of stagnation during the war (1975-1990) where prices increased but never decreased.
+After the war, the country witnessed again a construction boom in all its areas, and especially in Beirut, until the late ‘90s.
+Nowadays, the Lebanese property market remains depressed and aggravated by defaults on housing loans, freeze in transactions, increasing requirements of cash dollar payments, and lack of capital inflows.
+The housing market is the only mean to access housing as there are no public affordable housing schemes in the country.
 In 2011, the Ministry of Social Affairs developed a national strategy for social development which aimed at improving the living conditions in informal settlements by providing housing grants, and improving basic infrastructure, sewage systems and the overall physical conditions of buildings.

 Land expropriation - According to the Expropriation Law, the State can expropriate land in the public interest against the payment of a prior and equitable compensation.
 Compensation is a financial award established by the Expropriation Committee which can be appealed to the Appeal Committee by the affected party.
 The decisions of the Appeal Committee are binding on both parties.
-Despite the Lebanese law of expropriation only compensates those with legal rights, mechanisms exist to protect various forms of customary rights adjusted on a case-by-case basis by the Expropriation Committee (World Bank, 2014).
+Despite the fact that the Lebanese law of expropriation only compensates those with legal rights, mechanisms exist to protect various forms of customary rights adjusted on a case-by-case basis by the Expropriation Committee (World Bank, 2014).

-Currently, the legislative landscape is evolving towards the use of arbitration and other alternative dispute resolution mechanisms (ADR) to reduce cumbersome court’s litigation procedures and to resolve disputes equitably and expeditiously.
+Currently, the legislative landscape is evolving towards the use of arbitration and other alternative dispute resolution mechanisms to reduce cumbersome court’s litigation procedures and to resolve disputes equitably and expeditiously.
 Lebanon does not have a special Arbitration Code, the provisions related to arbitration (domestic and international) are imbedded in the second chapter of the Lebanese Code of Civil Procedure.
 Mediation, by tribal and religious leaders, is commonly used to resolve land disputes in non-surveyed and unregistered land held informally.

 Since the beginning of the Syrian crisis in 2011, the large influx of refugees in Lebanon has been adding pressure on the already limited availability of public services, infrastructure, and affordable housing in the country leading to an increase of rent costs.
 This has affected the land tenure security of local communities and of refugees who struggle to access safe, affordable and adequate housing.
 Most Syrian refugees have been securing shelter through informal markets which provide a higher level of responsiveness, flexibility, and relative affordability compared to the formal one.
 However, this often underlines poor housing quality, insecurity of tenure, and other health and environmental shortcomings, such as land degradation, soil and water contamination.
 Further, in many cases, the domestic law along with international standards protecting the housing, land, and property rights of Syrian refugees were not upheld leading to repeated threats and harassment, and even forced eviction, against the refugee community (UNHCR and UN-Habitat, 2014).

+Using a land and property recordation tool and through a rigorous participatory and voluntary enumeration process, the intervention documents Syrian refugees’ claims to their residential and non-residential properties in Syria.
 The claims documented include full ownership, joint ownership, long- and short-term use rights.
 A wide range of legally recognized and additional types of evidence are accepted and safeguarded, as well as supporting personal documentation.
-The information collected is safely stored in dedicated data units of UN-Habitat.
+Verification of the housing, land and property rights claimed by the claimant is not undertaken, but the information collected is safely stored in dedicated data units of UN-Habitat.